angelo-wf/SnesJs/bugs.md

 - R.P.M.
 Racing
 - Tetris & Dr. Mario
 - Most of PeterLemon's roms from [here](https://github.com/PeterLemon/SNES)
-  - Except the ones marked below and the ones that use expansion chips.
+  - Except the ones marked below and the ones that use expansion chips or are sound-based.

 The following games, however, have bugs.